Protecting Your Rights In Spousal Support Matters

 - The relative extent of education of the parties

-- The relative assets and liabilities of the parties including but limited to any court-ordered payments be the parties
+- The relative assets and liabilities of the parties, including any court-ordered payments by the parties

 - The contribution of each party to the education, training or earning ability of the other party, including, but not limited to, any party’s contribution to the acquisition of a professional degree of the other party

 - The time and expense necessary for the spouse who is seeking spousal support to acquire education, training or job experience so that the spouse will be qualified to obtain appropriate employment, provided the education, training or job experience is, in fact, sought

 - The tax consequences, for each party, of an award of spousal support

 - The lost income production capacity of either party that resulted from that party’s marital responsibilities